 When it comes to rally racing, we want our car to be as quick and nimble as possible but also tough enough to handle the uneven surfaces of dirt and gravel.

-One thing to note is that not all rally races will take part wholly offroad, there will be races that combine both dirt as well as tarmac, such as the Cross Country Racing Festival.
+One thing to note is that not all rally races will be entirely offroad like the Dirt Racing Festival, there will be races that combine both dirt as well as tarmac, such as the Cross Country Racing Festival.
 With that, we should account for both disciplines.

 As such, the most important setting to tune here is the suspension.
 When it comes to rally, we would want a much softer setting than in road racing, but also not too soft that it makes us unprepared for tarmac sections of a track.

 Antiroll bars should also be on the softer side so as to not upset the car when going through uneven terrain.